vbabushkin/writer_identification_from_arabic_handwriting/README.md

 ## 4. Model Interpretability (Shapley Values)

-To demystify the black-box nature of the 1D Temporal Convolutional Networks, feature contributions are interpreted globally and locally using **SHAP (SHapley Additive exPlanations)** via the `DeepExplainer` framework.
+To understand which features are important for models to identify writers, feature contributions are interpreted globally and locally using **SHAP (SHapley Additive exPlanations)** via the `DeepExplainer` framework.
 This evaluates how individual features influence the writer identification decisions.

 ### 4.1.
 Implementation Workflow